cglv11/konecta-frontend/README.md

 # Konecta Frontend

 This is the frontend part of the Konecta project, built with React and served using Nginx.
-The project is containerized using Docker, making it easy to deploy and run in any environment.
+The project can be run locally or containerized using Docker for easy deployment and running in any environment.

 ## Table of Contents